KindaSwiss/gulp-sublime/README.md

 });
 ```

-Without plumber, it's basically the same thing, except we return a function instead of an object.
+Without plumber, it's basically the same thing, except a function is returned instead of an object.

 ```
 var errorHandler = function(taskName) {